UWPCE-PythonCert/PythonCertDevel220/source/modules/lesson03/introduction.rst

    from your Python programs so that you can leverage data management services from a database.
--  Use simple techniques to help model data correctly in a relational database, and recognize the tradeoffs between different options for this.
+-  Use simple techniques to help model data correctly in a relational database, and recognize the trade-offs between different options for this.

 New Words, Concepts, and Tools